vmnomad/hundred_days_of_k8s/website/content/resources.md

 * [Offline meetups](https://www.meetup.com/en-AU/topics/kubernetes/)

+    Take you connect experience offline.
 Find the local Kubernetes Meetup groups to join.
 Check upcoming events and conferences.

 * [#100DaysofK8s twitter bot](https://twitter.com/100DaysOfK8s)

-    I wrote a simple bot that will promote your progress by retwitting tweets with #100Daysofk8s hashtag and by posting latest news on K8s.
+    I wrote a simple bot that will promote your progress by retwitting tweets with #100Daysofk8s hashtag.
 By following the bot's retweets you will be able to encourage and support others.
 It will also help you stick to your commitment and increase your streaks.
-You can even use it to seek for help and help others.
+You can even use it to seek for help or help others.

+&nbsp;

 ### More challenges to join